 2. Accrual accounting method template

 The accrual accounting method records income when it is earned and expenses when they are incurred, regardless of when cash is exchanged.
-This approach is commonly used by larger businesses with complex transactions, as it gives a more comprehensive picture of financial health, including accounts receivable and payable.
+This approach is commonly used by larger businesses with complex transactions, as it gives a more comprehensive picture of financial health, including accounts receivable and accounts payable.

 - When to use: Recommended for companies with high volumes of credit transactions or long-term projects.